-To provide funds for many things such as: field trip transportation, cultural experiences (plays/programs/assemblies), funds for sports programs, and other extras such as Science Fair, Art Show, Noetic Math etc. we complete a few focused fund raising programs throughout the school year.
+To provide funds for many things such as: field trip transportation, cultural experiences (plays/programs/assemblies), funds for sports programs, and other extras such as Science Fair, Art's Fest, Noetic Math etc. we complete a few focused fund raising programs throughout the school year.

-In the past we have had our magazine subscription/cookie dough and misc. sale each year in February.
 Our first annual Walk-A-Thon was completed in spring 2021 and was repeated in the spring of 2022.
-Both years this program was a great success so we hope to continue this in the future.
+Both years this program was a great success so we will continue this in the future.